marvin-matuschek/FreeVoiceServer/CONTRIBUTING.md

 2. Open a **Pull Request** against the `main` branch.
 3. Include the **reason for your changes**:

     > Describe **why** the changes are needed, not just what they do.
+    > Add all relevant labels that match the PR.
+Don't hesitate to add the “help wanted” label if you are unsure about how to proceed.

 4. After submission, maintainers will review your PR and may request changes.

 ---

 ## 6. Future Notes

-- PHP-CS-Fixer for code formatting will be introduced in the future.
-- PHPStan will be used in the future to improve static analysis and code quality.
 - Writing tests is **not mandatory for now**, but PHPUnit tests will be required in the future.
 - Contributions that improve tests, documentation, or code quality are highly appreciated.